dalilahbiamby/WeatheApp_Vue.Js/README.md

   - Install Node.js due to Vue.js development tools’ requirements

-    - Verify the installation in the command prompt using the following scripts:
+    - Verify the installation in the command prompt or terminal using the following scripts:

     - (If correctly installed version numbers will be returned)